Abdelrahman7000/realtime_data_streaming/README.md

 </ul>

 <h3>Getting Started</h3>
-To start and run this project, you have to have astro cli installed on your machine so you can easily initialize the airflow along with other services.
+To run this project, ensure that you have the Astro CLI installed on your machine.
+Astro CLI makes it easy to initialize and run Apache Airflow along with other necessary services.
 <ol>
   <li>Clone the repository:</li>

       git clone https://github.com/Abdelrahman7000/realtime_data_streaming.git

   <li> Navigate to the project directory.</li>

-  <li>We are using "streaming-etl_a8a139_airflow" as an external Docker network and that netword is shared across all the containers, and to create it you need to run the following command in the termainal:</li>
+  <li>This project uses an external Docker network called streaming-etl_a8a139_airflow, which is shared across all containers.

-      docker network create streaming-etl_a8a139_airflow
+Ensure you know the network name where Airflow is running.
+Then, update the network settings for all containers in the docker-compose.override.yml file accordingly.</li>

-  <li>Spin up the services:</li>
+  <li>Initialize the Astro project and start the services:</li>

       astro dev init
       astro dev start

+  <li> Run the stream.py file via Airflow UI</li>

+  <li>To execute the streaming job, open a terminal inside the Spark master container and run:</li>

+      spark-submit   --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.5.1,com.datastax.spark:spark-cassandra-connector_2.12:3.5.0   spark_stream.py

 </ol>